aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 - Based on the player SDK's events, assemble playback QoS events and send them to an IVS QoS dashboard backend;

-- Render multiple-choice questions based on the timed metadata embedded in an IVS live (or VOD) video, assemble events of question/answer and send them to an IVS timed-metadata-feedback dashboard backend.
+- Render multiple-choice questions based on the timed metadata embedded in an IVS live (or VOD) video, assemble question/answer events and send them to an IVS timed-metadata-feedback dashboard backend.

 ## 2. Play With the Sample Player Yourself